An Investment in

 Parents who are divorced or separated must each complete the Financial Aid Application provided by Clarity.
 If either parent is remarried, the assets of the stepparent are also considered.

-• What if any parent is not working?
+• What if a parent is not working?

-Typically the Financial Aid Committee will impute a wage for a parent who is not currently employed.
-However, the committee makes exceptions when a spouse has a significant reason for being unemployed, such as having non-school aged children at home, having children and/or parents who require substantial assistance, or is unable to work due to a medical condition.
+Typically, the Financial Aid Committee will impute a wage for a parent who is not currently employed.
+The Committee makes exceptions when a parent has a significant reason for being unemployed, such as having non-school-aged children at home, caring for children or parents who require substantial assistance, or being unable to work due to a medical condition.

 Investing in Your Child’s Future: Affordable Excellence